The 2017 Breeders' Cup at Del Mar

 Now, the autumn event was no stranger to Southern California when it arrived at Del Mar.
 Santa Anita had played host to it numerous times, and it made a couple of stops to Hollywood Park during the 1980s and 90s.
 But it had not yet visited Del Mar due to the fact that the track only hosted live racing in the summer for virtually all of its history.
 Traditionally, fall dates went to Hollywood Park going back to 1981 when the Home of Champions hosted its first autumn session.

-But, everything changed in 2013.
+But everything changed in 2013.

 That was the final year Hollywood Park was in business, which created a seismic impact on the local racing landscape.
 Santa Anita and Del Mar split the dates, and the latter track found itself with a second meet.
 This was actually not unprecedented, however.
 While Del Mar is known for taking center stage in Southern California each summer, there was a brief time when it attempted a fall meeting.
 The lone exception came in 1967, but it did not draw a lot of business, so the experiment was halted after that one try.

 But the circuit was in a very different time nearly four decades later, and the Bing Crosby Season was formed in 2014 after Hollywood Park left the scene.
-Three years later, Del Mar was hosting the first of two of its biggest days ever.
+Three years later, Del Mar was holding the first of two of its biggest days ever.
 With tens of thousands in the stands, it played host to Breeders' Cup XXXIV.